Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 # Knowledge Base Test Service

-This is test example to show how works Knowledge base.
-Every time we select name, Knowledge base updates it value, next time suggesting it higher.
+This is a test example to show how works Knowledge base.
+Every time we select name, the Knowledge base updates it values, next time suggesting it higher.

 ## Project structure